Ruby Soho (wrestler): Feud and reunion with Liv Morgan (2020–2021)

-Riott returned from injury on the February 3, 2020 episode of Raw, attacking her former Riott Squad teammate, Liv Morgan which would result in a match between the two with Sarah Logan as the special guest referee where Liv was victorious after a fast count by Logan.
+Riott returned from injury on the February 3, 2020 episode of Raw, attacking her former Riott Squad teammate, Liv Morgan which resulted in a match between the two with Sarah Logan as the special guest referee where Liv was victorious after a fast count by Logan.
 At Elimination Chamber on March 8, Riott competed in the Elimination Chamber match, during which she was eliminated by eventual winner Shayna Baszler.
 After WrestleMania 36, Riott continued her feud with Morgan where she lost to her twice on the April 20 and 27 episodes of Raw, respectively.
 On the June 22 episode of Raw, Riott attempted to console Morgan after her loss but Morgan immediately rejected her.
-Over the next couple of weeks, Riott started defending Morgan from bullying from The IIconics, initiating a feud with them in the process.
+Over the next couple of weeks, Riott started defending Morgan from bullying from The IIconics, initiating a feud with them.
 On the July 13 episode of Raw, Riott formed an alliance with Bianca Belair.
 The two defeated The IIconics in a tag match the same night.

 On the August 3 episode of Raw, Ruby appeared on the Kevin Owens Show and apologized to the returning Liv Morgan, only to be interrupted by The IIconics.
 Later the same night, Liv decided to team up with Riott to take on The IIconics in a winning effort.
-This would mark the beginning of reformation of Morgan and Riott as The Riott Squad.
-They would face The IIconics two more times at Payback and on the August 31 episode of Raw for the #1 contendership for the WWE Women's Tag Team Championship, also forcing The IIconics to break up per stipulation.
+This marked the beginning of reformation of Morgan and Riott as The Riott Squad.
+They faced The IIconics two more times at Payback and on the August 31 episode of Raw for the #1 contendership for the WWE Women's Tag Team Championship, also forcing The IIconics to break up per stipulation.
 As part of the 2020 Draft in October, both Riott and Morgan were drafted to the SmackDown brand.
-On April 10, 2021, on Night 1 of WrestleMania 37, Riott & Morgan competed in a tag team turmoil match for the #1 contendership for the Women's Tag Team Championships, with the winners going on to compete the following night, the duo would go on to eliminate the teams of Billie Kay & Carmella, and Mandy Rose & Dana Brooke, before being defeated by the victorious Natalya & Tamina.
+On April 10, 2021, on Night 1 of WrestleMania 37, Riott & Morgan competed in a tag team turmoil match for the #1 contendership for the Women's Tag Team Championships, with the winners going on to compete the following night, the duo went on to eliminate the teams of Billie Kay & Carmella, and Mandy Rose & Dana Brooke, before being defeated by the victorious Natalya & Tamina.
 On June 2, 2021, Riott was released by WWE, effectively disbanding The Riott Squad for the second time.